 You don’t have to mount your solar panels on the roof or side of your motorhome, though.
 With portable panels, you can position the solar panels at the optimal angle and to face true south for maximum light exposure.
 Flexible solar panels can also be a viable option.

 The Pew Research Center recently reported that residential solar power installations have increased steadily.
 More and more people are going solar, whether for boondocking, casual camping, or home backup.

 The EcoFlow Power Kit is the ideal modular power source for boondocking, no matter if you drive class A, class C, camper, or trailer.
-It integrates with RVs seamlessly through a simple plug-and-play design.
+It integrates with motorhomes seamlessly through a simple plug-and-play design.

-You can also customize the size, type, and input of your solar panels and choose from rigid, flexible, or portable designs.
+You can also customise the size, type, and input of your solar panels and choose from rigid, flexible, or portable designs.
 With a cycle life of ~3000 cycles up to 80% capacity, the Power Kit lasts for years and powers up all your boondocking needs.